ngxs/store/docs/plugins/websocket.md

 - `ConnectWebSocket`: Action dispatched when you want to init the websocket.
 Optionally pass URL here.
 - `DisconnectWebSocket`: Action dispatched when the websockets disconnect
 - `SendWebSocketMessage`: Send a message to the server
-- `WebsocketMessageError`: Error ocurred when recieving a message.
+- `WebsocketMessageError`: Error ocurred when receiving a message.